Python-InstructorMelissa/week1-Friday/README.md

 5. git push

-git status will show red for modified or changes files and green for files ready added but not commited
+git status will show red for modified or changes files and green for files ready added but not committed